 Favorites Anime/Manga: Bleach, Dragonball/Z/GT/, Fullmetal Alchemist/Brotherhood, Naruto, Yu Yu Hakusho.

-Favorite Video Game Series: Diablo, Legacy of Kain, Mass Effect, Starcraft, Warcraft.
+Favorite Video Game Series: Diablo, Hearthstone, Legacy of Kain, Mass Effect, Starcraft, Warcraft.

 Favorite Books: Harry Potter, Warcraft Novels

-Favorite Movies: Harry Potter, Lord of the Rings, Pirates of the Caribbean
+Favorite Movies: Batman: The Dark Knight, Harry Potter, The Hobbit Trilogoy, Lord of the Rings, Pirates of the Caribbean, Star Wars

-Favorite TV Shows: Angel, Aqua Teen Hunger Force(All), Castle, Doctor Who, NCIS/Los Angeles/New Orleans, Pawn Stars, Supernatural
+Favorite TV Shows: Angel, Aqua Teen Hunger Force(All), Buffy the Vampire Slayer, Castle, Doctor Who, NCIS/Los Angeles/New Orleans, Pawn Stars, Supernatural

 When it comes down to it I read stories because the summary managed to grab my attention and made me curious enough to read it.
 Though I continue to read the chaptered story or one-shot based on the path it takes from start to finish.
 So if it continues along a path I enjoy and make sense for the story I’ll continue with it and depending on how much I liked it I would add to my favorite/alert lists.